daczarne/codestackr_css_tutorial/05_css_flexbox/README.md

 ## Centering

 Centering (both vertically and horizontally) an element in its parent can be hard in regular CSS.
 Since we can nest flex containers, we can align the numbers inside the boxes.
 First we need to set `display: flex;` to the parent of the element that we wish to center.
-Sin we now wish to position the numbers, their parents are the boxes.
+Since we now wish to position the numbers, their parents are the boxes.
 Therefore, we target the `.flexbox-item` selector.
 Now each of the boxes is a flex container themselves and we can use the `justify-content` and `align-items` properties to center their children (aka the numbers).

 ``` css
 .flexbox-item {